Updated: May 9

 if you have burning: start first with a cure of Aloe vera gel or juice to calm down the inflammation : take 1 TBSP before each meal

-apple cider vinegar will stimulate the production of stomach acid.
+apple cider vinegar will stimulate the production of gastric juices.
 Take 1 TBSP before each meal (straight or in water).
 Don't do this if you already have severe burning !

 supplement with zinc if you suspect being deficient